-Now that we know what aV should be, we can move on to determine the asymmetry term (aA) based on the shape of the binding energy curve across all of the oxygen isotopes, shown in the graph below.
+Now that we know what aV should be, we can move on to determine the asymmetry term (aA) based on the shape of the binding energy curve across all of the oxygen isotopes, shown in the figure below.

 Semi-Empircal Mass Formula